Liability in Truck Accidents in New Jersey

 1. Truck Driver

-• Negligent Driving: If drivers were speeding, driving under the influence, or violating traffic laws, they could be held responsible.
+• Negligent Driving: Drivers who speed, drive under the influence, or violate traffic laws could be held responsible.

 • Hours of Service Violations: Federal Motor Carrier Safety Administration (FMCSA) regulations limit the number of hours a driver can be on the road without rest.
 Violations of these regulations could point to driver fatigue as a cause of the accident.